 - 1 lemon cut into wedges, for serving

-Remove from heat.
+- Remove from heat.
 Season with more black pepper to taste, if desired.

-Serve with brown rice and lemon wedges.
+- Serve with brown rice or pasta, if using, and lemon wedges.